If there’s one recipe that basically sums up 2020 in a nutshell, it’s this one.

 If we take a look down memory lane, there have been some delicious birthday eats over the years.

 Then there was the year I turned 30 and ate an entire Mini Chocolate Cake myself, came to the realization that I was actually 30 years old now, and reflected on my 20s.

 And last year: Yellow Cupcakes filled with Chocolate Buttercream Frosting.
 A childhood favorite taken up a notch.
-A post reflecting on year 30, growth, and healing, and shifts.
+It’s a post reflecting on year 30, growth, healing, and shifts.